WestHealth/pyvis/pyvis/source/tutorial.rst

 `Networkx <https://networkx.github.io/>`_ integration
 ------------------------------------------------------

-An easy way  to visualize and construct pyvis networks is to use `networkx
-<https://networkx.github.io>`_ and use pyvis's built-in networkx helper
-function to translate the graph.
+An easy way  to visualize and construct pyvis networks is to use networkx and use pyvis's built-in networkx helper method to translate the graph.

 >>> from pyvis.network import Network
 >>> import networkx as nx